FAQs

 What is your approach to AI?

-Community Foundation North East has an AI statement, available to read here:
+Community Foundation North East has an AI statement, available to read here.

-Whilst Community Foundation North East is open to grant applicants using AI tools to assist with drafting applications, we encourage organisations to be mindful of the implications This includes considerations in data security, the environmental impact of using AI, and the importance of verifying the accuracy of AI generated content.
+Whilst Community Foundation North East is open to grant applicants using AI tools to assist with drafting applications, we encourage organisations to be mindful of the implications.
+This includes considerations in data security, the environmental impact of using AI, and the importance of verifying the accuracy of AI generated content.

 In regard to assessing applications, we recognise that AI tools can be used to support human decision-making, however human relationships remain at the heart of our work.
 The way that we assess applications has not changed and no final decisions are made by AI.